NAFTeam/NAFF/docs/src/Guides/20 Extensions.md

 bot.start("token")
 ```

-Now, for the cool bit of Scales, reloading.
-Scales allow you to edit your code, and reload it, without restarting the bot.
+Now, for the cool bit of Extensions, reloading.
+Extensions allow you to edit your code, and reload it, without restarting the bot.
 To do this, simply run `bot.reload_extension("Filename_here")` and your new code will be used.
-Bare in mind any tasks your scale
+Bare in mind any tasks your extension
 is doing will be abruptly stopped.

-You can pass keyword-arguments to the `load_extension`, `unload_extension` and `reload_extension` scale management methods.
+You can pass keyword-arguments to the `load_extension`, `unload_extension` and `reload_extension` extension management methods.
 Any arguments you pass to the `setup` or `teardown` methods, will also be passed to the `Extension.drop` method.

 Here is a basic "Extension switching" example: